TomAndrade/simple-email-sender-manager/README.md

 * "B" button changes the selected text in **bold**.
 "I" changes in _italic_.
 "U" in <ins>underlined</ins>.
 * "Media" button adds media files in the body.

+The "Read last email" button reads the most recent email.
+The "Erase last email" deletes that same email.
 The "Send email" button works when subject is not null only.
 The "Annex/ Attachment" adds files.